 Mount Davidson

-While Twin Peaks may technically have a better view (the main caveat of Mount Davidson is that, well, Twin Peaks blocks part of the view), you’ll find far fewer people at Mount Davidson.
-You’ll also walk through a beautiful eucalyptus forest on the way up to the summit – this is especially beautiful in the fog (although you won’t get much of a view on a foggy day).
+The main caveat of Mount Davidson is that, well, Twin Peaks blocks part of the view.
+However, you’ll find far fewer people at Mount Davidson.
+You’ll also walk through a beautiful eucalyptus forest on the way up to the summit.
+This is especially beautiful in the fog (although you won’t get much of a view on a foggy day).

 You’ll also find a 103 foot tall concrete cross at the summit.
 Many people don’t realize that it’s actually there, further making Mount Davidson one of San Francisco’s hidden gems.
 The cross commemorates the victims of the Armenian genocide, and is meant to symbolize peace, reflection, and rememberance.